Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - These forces, whether mythical creatures or magical entities, pose a threat to both Asha's fleet and her aspirations for power.
 - She must navigate the treacherous waters, facing the unknown and adapting her strategies to overcome these otherworldly obstacles.
 6. The Kraken's Fury:
-- The chapter concludes with Asha's relentless determination to secure her claim to the Salt Throne.
+- The story continues with with Asha's relentless determination to secure her claim to the Salt Throne.
 - She reflects on the losses suffered, the challenges faced, and the sacrifices made, recognizing that the path to power is fraught with danger.
 - Asha steels herself for the battles to come, embracing the ferocity of the kraken and the untamed spirit of the Ironborn as she forges ahead.